-Every situation is different, but a few basic actions can help homeowners respond safely and begin recovery.
+While every situation is different, the steps below can help you respond safely, reduce damage, and begin recovery.

 Floodwater can create hidden hazards.